agentgrey/PasswordStrengthCheck/README.md

 # Password Strength Check
 ## Description
-This project implements a password strength checker using React for the front end and a Node.js server with MongoDB for backend storage.
+This project implements a password strength checker using React for the front end and with MongoDB for backend storage.

 ## Setup Instructions